The Bankrate promise

 Most popular type of credit cards

-Americans tend to favor a wide variety of credit cards, but cash back credit cards are often the most popular option.
-According to Bankrate’s December 2021 credit card features survey, more than 4 in 10 (41 percent) U.S. adults listed cash back as their favorite credit card feature.
-This was by far the most popular answer.
+Americans tend to favor a wide variety of credit cards, but cash back credit cards lead the pack.
+According to Bankrate’s December 2021 credit card features survey, more than 4 in 10 (41 percent) U.S. adults listed cash back as their favorite credit card feature — by far the most popular answer.

-The right credit card for each consumer depends on the introductory offers they can benefit from (think: zero-interest periods or points bonuses), as well as which card best suits and rewards their everyday spending needs.
-One consumer could see a greater benefit in having a card that rewards their gas and grocery purchases than a card that rewards travel purchases.
-And anyone who tends to carry a balance would benefit most from a low-interest credit card.
+The right credit card for each consumer depends on the introductory offers — such as zero-interest periods or points bonuses — that are available, as well as their everyday spending needs.
+For instance, one consumer could see a greater benefit in having a card that rewards their gas and grocery purchases compared to a card that rewards travel purchases (though anyone who tends to carry a balance would benefit most from a low-interest credit card).

-According to the same Experian survey, New Jersey consumers have the most credit card accounts, with a total of 4.54 accounts on average.
-Alaska was on the other end of the spectrum, with an average of 3.06 credit card accounts.
+According to Experian data, New Jersey consumers have the most credit card accounts, with a total of 3.49 accounts on average.
+Mississippi was on the other end of the spectrum, with an average of 2.57 credit card accounts.

-Unsurprisingly, Experian found Baby Boomers tend to have more credit cards than younger generations.
-In addition to longer credit histories, older consumers generally have higher credit scores than younger consumers, giving them access to a wider range of credit cards.
+Experian data finds that Baby Boomers have more credit cards than both younger generations and members of the older Silent Generation.
+This may be because, in addition to longer credit histories, older consumers generally have higher credit scores than younger consumers, giving them access to a wider range of credit cards.

 However, Gen Z consumers are opening new credit card accounts at a faster rate than older cardholders.
 Many experts attribute this shift to more Gen Zers reaching adulthood and becoming old enough to apply for a new card.